Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in a thick spike 1 to 4 inches long at the top of the stem and at the end of stems branching from the leaf axils near the top of the plant.
+[photo of flowers] Flowers are in a thick spike 1 to 4 inches long at the top of the stem and at the end of stems arising from upper leaf axils.
 Individual flowers are about ¼ inch long, pale blue-violet, tubular with a notched upper lip and a 3-lobed lower lip.
 The bracts are long, hairy, sharply toothed with spines at the tooth tips.

-[photo of leaves] Leaves are to 3 inches long and 1 inch wide, light to yellowish green, with large, coarse sharp teeth, a pointed tip, rounded or tapered at the base and a slender leaf stem.
+[photo of leaves] Leaves are to 3 inches long and 1 inch wide, light to medium green, with large, coarse sharp teeth, a pointed tip, rounded or tapered at the base and a slender stalk.
 Attachment is opposite and there are often small leaflets clumped in the leaf axils.
-The main stem is square and smooth.
+Leaf surfaces and the stem are smooth to sparsely hairy.
+Stems are square and typically branched.

 • Prairie Restorations - Bringing people together with the land